|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 The primary fluids encountered are brines and hydrocarbon oils and gases.
 Drilling, completion, and fracturing fluids can also be present, and their effects are typically studied to prevent formation damage.
 This page will concentrate on the role of water and, in particular, how water saturation can influence rock strengths measured in the laboratory or derived from well logs.
 Pore fluid pressures will reduce the effective stress supported by the rock mineral frame.
 This effect has been well known since the publication of Terzaghi and Peck and has been documented by numerous investigators.

+Understanding rock failure relationships is important because under reservoir pressure and stress conditions, production can induce rock failure, sometime with catastrophic effects.
 By applying strength criteria, within reservoir simulators we can predict when problems might occur.
 Stress strain relationships in rocks examined the elastic behavior of rocks, which was largely reversible.
+Here we deal with permanent deformation.
 By rock failure, we mean the formation of faults and fracture planes, crushing, and relative motion of individual mineral grains and cements.
-The latter deformation is caused by a broad distribution of fracture zones or general grain crushing during compaction.
-We will not consider deformation caused by plastic strains of the mineral components, as is common in salt and in calcite at higher temperatures.

 Pingo, Abraham (Graña Montero Petrolera S.A) | Vera, Christian (Graña Montero Petrolera S.A) | Soriano, Victor Hugo (Graña Montero Petrolera S.A) | Villanueva, Jaime (Consultor Independiente) | Ahmed, Ramadan (University of Oklahoma) | Hilario Poma, Juan (Halliburton) | Paredes, José Luis (Halliburton)